MohamedAhIsmail/ejar-rental-platform-react/README.md

 ## 🔗 Part of a Rental Platform Project

-This customer website is part of a larger product called **Ejar Rental Platform**, which includes:
+This user website is part of a larger product called **Ejar Rental Platform**, which includes:

 - 🧑‍💼 **Admin Dashboard** → Angular
 - 🔧 **Backend API** → Node.js & Express RESTful API powering the entire platform